dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-sqlserver.md

 | cleanupIntervalInSeconds | N | Interval, in seconds, to clean up rows with an expired TTL.
 Default: `3600` (i.e. 1 hour).
 Setting this to values <=0 disables the periodic cleanup. | `1800`, `-1`

-## Create an Azure SQL instance
+## Create a Microsoft SQL Server/Azure SQL instance

 [Follow the instructions](https://docs.microsoft.com/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal) from the Azure documentation on how to create a SQL database.
 The database must be created before Dapr consumes it.

-**Note: SQL Server state store also supports SQL Server running on VMs and in Docker.**
+> Note: Microsoft SQL Server/Azure SQL state store also supports SQL Server running on VMs and in Docker.**

 In order to setup SQL Server as a state store, you need the following properties: